Want to Become More Mindful About Your Money? Try Kakeibo

 You don’t have to follow set budget percentages.
 How you spend your money is truly a reflection of your unique financial goals.

 You don’t have to stress about organizing your spending into rigid budget categories.
 Kakeibo’s four categories are pretty broad, but they paint a good overall picture of where your money’s going.

-Embracing mindfulness in your financial life through kakeibo can help you reduce your spending and save more.
-Ultimately, it’ll set you on the right path to reaching your money goals.
+Embracing mindfulness in your daily routine through kakeibo can help you reduce nonessential purchases and trim weekly spending.
+Ultimately, the money kakeibo saves will set you on the right path to reaching your saving goals.